LiskArchive/lips/proposals/lip-update_block_schema_and_block_processing.md

 The separation between properties in the bock header and properties in the block assets is done according to the following rules:

-- Properties created by the framework layer of the Lisk SDK are added to the block header.
+- Properties handled by the consensus domain are added to the block header.
 - Properties created by individual modules are added to the block assets.
 - It should be possible to follow the fork choice consensus rule just with the block header.
 This implies that the `maxHeightPrevoted` property is part of the block header.
 - Similarly, it should be possible to generate a certificate just with the block header.
 This implies that the `validatorsHash` property is part of the block header.